 When we open an 8-bit grayscale image for editing, we start out with only 256 possible shades to work with and we proceed to lose data with each adjustment.
 When we convert to JPG format, we may lose even more shades.
 By the time we're done, some of our photos may have that unnatural "digitized" look, with gaps in the tonal scale.
 Some people call this banding.
 With 8-bit color images, we can quickly get banding in each of the 3 color channels.

-Work in 16-bit mode if you can.
-You start out with 65,536 shades of grey.
-Even if you lose half of them, you still end up with a smooth image.
+It's much better to work in 16-bit mode if we can.
+We start out with 65,536 shades of grey.
+Even if we lose half of them, we still end up with a smooth image.
 In color, this is really 48-bit mode, since each of the Red, Green and Blue channels gets 16 bits.

 Some writers suggest that because consumer-grade printers and monitors are currently limited to 8-bit only, there's no need to scan at higher bit depth.
 That approach only makes sense if we're never going to edit our images, because banding is introduced as soon as we start making corrections in 8-bit mode.